rafiqul-bashar/todo-react-typescript/README.md

 # This is a simple todo app with react and typescript

-To get stared clone this repository or download zip adn extract
+To get stared clone this repository or download zip and extract the files.

 Open the directory in terminal and enter npm install or npm i